Part of the San Juan National Historic Site – The largest fortification built in the New World, a UNESCO World Heritage Site.

 As you walk around San Cristobal, you see through cannon embrasures, walk into sentry boxes, navigate through tunnels, and observe exhibits of former military quarters.
 Be sure to take a look at the infamous “Garita del Diablo”, legend tells of soldiers that mysteriously disappeared.

-Castillo San Felipe del Morro is a popular wedding venue, the elegant courtyard is the a dreamy location for fairy tale wedding without having to travel to a far away place.
+Castillo San Cristobal is a popular wedding venue, the elegant courtyard is a beautiful location for fairy tale wedding without having to travel to a far away place.

 Visiting Hours & Entry Fees

 - Adults 16 and older: $5

 - Annual Passes: San Juan National Historic Site $25